nss-day-cohort-24/do/README.md

 # how to view this app.
+1. Have a Google Account (this is based on Google auth)
 1. Clone the do. repository
 1. npm install to get your node_modules up and kickin' (they're gonna make this work)
 1. run 'npx styleguidist server' from your terminal to view our component style guide